clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 #. **Docker container**

-   Mixer by default runs all build commands in a Docker container to make sure the correct tool versions are used.
+   mixer by default runs all build commands in a Docker container to make sure the correct tool versions are used.
 This also allows custom mixes to automatically perform downstream format bumps when the upstream releases a format bump.
 See `Format version`_ for additional information regarding